yuyang339/cs140e-21spr/labs/0-blink/PRELAB.md

      functions, variables.
 This makes understanding code
      ***much much*** faster and easier.
 [A description for `vim`](https://vim.fandom.com/wiki/Browsing_programs_with_tags).

+     See [the ctags guide](../../../guides/ctags.md) for more detailed info.

    - Longer term: eliminate as much mouse usage as you can; ***especially eliminate screen switching***.
 Ideally you'll have your code in one